ubikasec/ubika-waap-extra/use-cases/Cloud Automation/README.md

 This feature uses the new capability to mix several types of instances :

-* **Bring Your Own License (BYOL)** instances available permanently to handle the usual traffic demand (see "R&S®WAF Workers" on the schema above)
+* **Bring Your Own License (BYOL)** instances available permanently to handle the usual traffic demand (see "UBIKA WAAP Workers" on the schema above)
-* **Pay as you go (PAYG)** instances created on demand by an auto-scaling group to handle peak loads (see "On demand R&S®WAF Workers" on the schema above).
+* **Pay as you go (PAYG)** instances created on demand by an auto-scaling group to handle peak loads (see "On demand UBIKA WAAP Workers" on the schema above).

 This guarantees the most cost-effective solution as new WAF instances are launched automatically when they are needed but are also terminated when they are not.
 In addition, the administrator can define a threshold to limit the costs.